WHOLE BODY DECISIONS™

-Whole Body Decisions™ reference a person's ability to listen not only to their rational brain, but also to their heart and their gut.
-Many times, our heart and our gut understand information before our brain has the chance to make sense of it.
-Listening to all three decision-making centers allows for a more holistic understanding of ourselves and the world around us.
-Considering the signals from your brain, heart, and gut has been shown to be more effective than relying on one method of processing information.
+Whole Body Decisions™ reference a person's ability to listen not only to their rational brain, but also to their emotional heart and instinctual gut.
+Many times, our heart and gut process information before our brain has the chance to put words to all of it.
+But that doesn't make the information any less valuable.
+Listening to all three decision-making centers opens us up to a wealth of information, and allows for a more holistic understanding of ourselves and the world around us.
+Considering the signals from your brain, heart, and gut has been shown to be more effective than relying on only one method of processing information.

-A high score in the Whole Body Decisions™ category indicates a person's well-developed trust in their brain and their senses.
-It is important to emphasize that people who have honed this skill do not “ignore their brain” or choose feelings over logic.
-Rather, you understand the importance of all the signals your body is receiving and take them equally into account when decisions need to be made.
-This results in a masterful ability to make Whole Body Decisions™.
+A high score in the Whole Body Decisions™ category indicates a person's well-developed trust in their intuition and senses.
+It is important to emphasize that people who have honed this skill do not “ignore their brain” or choose feelings over logic - nor do they allow implicit biases like stereotypes to direct their actions.
+Rather, these people understand the importance of all the signals their body is receiving, and are able to take them equally into account when decisions need to be made.
+Below are some examples of exercises to improve your ability to make Whole Body Decisions™.

 - Focus on different parts of your body and listen to the signals they might be transmitting to you.
 How are you sitting?
 Is your body actually comfortable, or have you spent the last couple hours slowly sliding into a posture that was cramping your neck without realizing it?
 Check in on yourself and fix anything external that may be making your body send you unnecessary negative signals.
 Carry out your day and check in with yourself every hour or so, taking breaks to stand up, walk around, and re-center as necessary.
 If you are readjusting your posture and there is still something making your knee twitch, or something isn’t sitting right in your gut, start using those breaks to check in with yourself mentally and emotionally, and dig deep to find what your body is trying to tell you.